How to Spend a Day in Asheville's River Arts District

 One hive of activity where you can actually rest your feet and experience a scintillating visual “concert” of sorts, is the Jonas Gerard Gallery and Studio.
 The spacious gallery with several viewing rooms also sports a stage where the artist paints his large canvases to music while a rapt audience watches.

 Just a block behind the Jonas Gerard Gallery, you'll find 12 Bones Smokehouse, which is now in the Foundation building.
 12 Bones has served lunch to the likes of President Obama (he liked it so much he went back on a second visit to Asheville.)
 Pulled pork, blueberry chipotle BBQ sauce and jalapeno cornbread are touchstones here, all served on rustic tin plates.
 The Foundation Building also houses one of the RAD's two Wedge Brewing locations.
 There's a great outdoor patio surrounded by public art.

 Swing back around Depot Street to the Studio 375 Depot for photography, pottery, and basketry, the elegant NorthLight or modern LIFT studios and the 352 Depot Street Studios of painters featuring genres from expressionism to classical realism, landscapes, portraiture and abstracts.

-Between those studios and Pink Dog Creative, a catacomb of more studios and, interestingly, a runner’s gear shop, you’ll find the Junction.
-The bar serves up handcrafted cocktails in a cozy setting, and the restaurant reinvents Southern classics with farm-to-table fare.
+Between those studios and Pink Dog Creative, a catacomb of more studios and, interestingly, a runner’s gear shop, you’ll find a relatively new restaurant and bar called Vivian, where European meets Southern cuisine.
 For a rather substantial dinner based on classical old world cooking, the Bull and Beggar tucked away next to the Wedge Brewing brings haute cuisine to the RAD.

 And that brings a day of art-trekking full circle and to a satisfying close.